yichiban1/yichiban.github.io/backup/Homework Tasks - Week 10, Session 1.md

 concrete visual designs?

 • First, I need to thoroughly understand what this abstract idea means.
 Then I research related topics to find inspiration.
 This may include looking at similar designs, artwork, colors, shapes, and styles.
 Then I brainstorm to turn the abstract ideas into specific keywords or concepts.
 I draw preliminary sketches to turn the ideas into visual forms.
 At the same time, I think about how to convey emotions and information through these elements.
 Finally, I use software to create prototypes.

+Assignment 3 - Virtual Environment
+• How important was a working prototype to your design process?
+What did it offer that process?
+• How did your experience of designing and producing a three-dimensional environment differ from your experience of designing and producing a project in two-dimensional media?
+• What was the role of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?
+• How did you use sound in your project, and how was this similar to and different from your use of sound in Assignments 1 and 2?
+• How did you unify the different elements of your virtual environment under a certain theme or concept?
+How did your theme or concept evolve over the project’s development?
+• What did you discover through the process of play testing that you wouldn’t have discovered otherwise?